batuhanaavci/Recognizing-and-Tracking-Person-of-Interest/README.md

 5. Finally run the code.

 ## Contributions
 We appreciate contributions from the community to improve our project.

-If you would like to contribute, please follow the guidelines outlined in the `contributing.md` file.
+## License
+This project is licensed under the [MIT License](

 ## Contact Information
 For any questions, suggestions, or feedback, please contact us at:

-- Name: [Your Name]
+- Name: Batuhan Avci
-- Email: [Your Email]
+- Email: avcib19@itu.edu.tr
-- LinkedIn: [Your LinkedIn Profile URL]